 When evacuating, turn off any appliance or equipment you might be operating.
 Isolate your area by closing doors and windows and leave the building.
 Only use a portable fire extinguisher to control a small fire or assist yourself or someone else to evacuate the area.
 Remember, not all fire extinguishers are effective on all types of fires; therefore, do not try to extinguish the fire unless you have been properly trained.
-Do not fight the fire if it is already beginning to spread beyond the location where it started, if you can't fight the fire with your back to an exit, or if the fire can block your only exit.
+Do not fight the fire if it is already beginning to spread beyond the location where it started, if you cannot fight the fire with your back to an exit, or if the fire may block your only exit.

 Walk; do not run when evacuating the building.
 Assist those individuals with disabilities or those unable to evacuate by telling authorities their locations within the building.
 To avoid smoke, stay low to the ground and cover your mouth and nose with a damp cloth, if possible, to help you breathe.
 Never use the elevators to evacuate.
 When evacuating, travel away from the fire until you reach an exit or stairwell door.
-If a stairwell door is reached, then travel the stairwell until you reach an exit leading to the outside.
+If a stairwell door is reached, travel the stairwell until you reach an exit leading to the outside.
 If you must open corridor doors, hallway doors, bedroom doors, or office doors, feel them first by using the back of your hand (never the palm).
 If they are cool, open them and continue to follow the emergency evacuation plan and move towards an exit or stairwell if conditions allow.

-If the building is on fire and you are trapped inside the burning building and cannot evacuate, then remain in the room.
+If the building is on fire and you are trapped inside the burning building and cannot evacuate, remain in the room.
 Close the door and position towels or articles of clothing (dampened if possible) around the bottom edge of the door.
 Call (205) 348-5454 or 911 and tell the dispatcher your name, where you are located and the reason you could not evacuate.
 The dispatcher will contact the UAPD Officers and notify the Fire Department.
 If you have a window that can be opened, open the window and hang a sheet, piece of clothing or another similar object out the window and wave it so it can be seen.
 This open window will allow fresh air to circulate into the room.
-If the window cannot be opened, create a sign to display at the window out using a chair and get the attention of the Fire Department and those below.
+If the window cannot be opened, create a sign to display at the window indicating that you need help.
+If you feel as though you can no longer breathe, break the window out using a chair and get the attention of the Fire Department and those below.
 Remain calm and wait for the Fire Department to assist you in evacuating the area.

 Although The University of Alabama requires all occupants of a building to evacuate when the fire alarm is activated, individuals with disabilities may need assistance or special procedures to evacuate effectively.
 For this reason, they should inform other individuals, especially Community Directors or Residential Advisors that they may need assistance in a fire alarm during the emergency evacuation planning phase.
-The Office of Emergency Management has prepared a guide to help people with mobility impairments to develop a personal plan.
-This Mobility Impairment Emergency Planning Guide is accessible online.
+The Office of Emergency Management has additional information available to help people with mobility impairments to develop a personal plan on the Personal Emergency Plan page.